 I wrote a while back that I had been working out daily with Chris Hemsworth’s fitness app Centr every day for a month (you can ready my Centr review here).
 Well, it’s now been over 11 months and I’m still going strong.
 Some of you have asked me to write a post about how I got into and stay in a great exercise routine so here it is…

 - You might not like to hear this but my best tip for getting into a great routine and sticking to it is to make movement a priority every day but keep it short.
 So every day do something for at least 20 minutes (but ideally around the half-hour mark).
-This doesn’t (and actually shouldn’t) always be high intensity, it’s really sensible to have active recovery and stretching sessions in there too.
+This doesn’t (and actually shouldn’t) always be high intensity, it’s really sensible to have active recovery and gentle movement in there too.
 I’ve found when I workout for longer workouts for 3 days a week then when I’ve had my off days it’s harder to get back into it and the breaks can easily stretch out and before you know it you’ve taken a long break and can’t get back into it.
 When I do shorter workouts but every day, it just becomes a habit.
 It just becomes ingrained that I need to prioritise my movement at some point every day.